Frequently (& Not-So-Frequently) Asked Questions

 Where can I buy your books?

-For the most part, Michelle M. Pillow ebooks are online at all major vendors Amazon, Barnes & Noble, Kobo, Apple Books (formerly iBooks), Google Play, etc.
+For the most part, Michelle M. Pillow ebooks are online at all major vendors: Amazon, Barnes & Noble, Kobo, Apple Books (formerly iBooks), Google Play, and others.

-Print books are sold online at Amazon, Barnes & Noble, Ingrams, Walmart, Book Depository, BAM, etc. If you have the ISBN, title info, etc, you might be able to order the book from a local bookstore.
-If you can’t give them the sad face and sigh at them cause they should. (but always be nice) And then come get it online.
+Print books are sold online at Amazon, Barnes & Noble, Ingrams, Walmart, BAM, and more.
+If you have the ISBN and title info, you might be able to order the book from a local bookstore.
+If you can’t, give them the sad face and sigh at them, because they should.
+(But always be nice.)
+And then come get it online.

-To find where books are being sold, go to the Book’s Page.
-Click on the Buy Links tab and there you go.
-My team tries very hard to keep them up to date.
+To find where books are being sold, go to the book’s page and click on the Buy Links tab.
+My team works hard to keep them up to date.
+The full retailer hub is at michellepillow.com/links/.

 Will there be more books in a series?

-If there are more books planned in a series, it will be listed on that books series page as coming soon, or in the book lists.
-For a full list of series, check here.
+If there are more books planned in a series, it will be listed on that book’s series page as coming soon, or in the book lists.
+For a full reading order across every series, see michellepillow.com/reading-order-booklist/.

 Why did you stop a series I love?